FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 Hot Chip's position as one of Britain's most beloved electronic bands is now firmly & magnificently set in stone, as is the group's ability to mix the highest strobe-lit euphoria with the most reflective kind of headphones melancholy.
 Having produced eight albums, an infinite number of DJ mixes & borderline devotional live performances, Hot Chip have claimed the sweet spot of the dancefloor as their own.

-To get inspiration on what to wear to the races, as well as particular dress codes for each enclosure and event, please visit our Dress Code page.
+To get inspiration on what you should be wearing at the races, as well as particular dress codes for each enclosure, please visit our Style Guide page.

-All those aged under 18 years must be accompanied by a responsible adult to gain entry to the venue, limited to four under 18s per adult.
+All those aged under 18 years must be accompanied by a responsible adult (21+ years) to gain entry to the venue – limited to four under 18s, per adult.

 Once in the venue, those aged 15 years and under must be accompanied by their responsible adult throughout the duration of the evening.